The Key Areas

 • Your profile

 Your profile includes the must-have options of your user profile.
-You will find it is divided into: • Profile details • Key areas • Preferences Note!
-Reminders are part of "ring a bell" for your appointments, events, or tasks and activities!
-Be wary ...
+You will find it is divided into: • Profile details • Key areas • Preferences Profile details You should add your profile image and make sure your name and last name are spelt ...

 • Practical Manager layout